MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/containerd.md

 Containerd is a daemon that manages the container life cycle from image transfer and storage to container execution and supervision.

 To make it easier to extend container tools to run on a Windows container host in addition to the existing Linux container hosts, we've introduced a Windows counterpart to runc - [runhcs](https://github.com/Microsoft/hcsshim/tree/master/cmd/runhcs).
+Further, we've worked closely with the containerd project to integrate runhcs into containerd for Windows.

+## runhcs

 Just like runc, runhcs runs containers defined by an OCI spec.
 RunHCS can run process containers or Hyper-V containers